MicrosoftDocs/sql-docs/azure-sql/database/connect-query-portal.md

      ![Screenshot showing signin with SQL authentication](./media/connect-query-portal/login-menu.png)

    - To connect using Azure AD, if you're the Azure AD server admin, select **Continue as \<your user or group ID>**.
-If sign in is unsuccessful, try refreshing the page.
+If sign-in is unsuccessful, try refreshing the page.

 ## Query the database